 Student laptop loans from IT

 If you need to borrow a laptop you can borrow this from King's.
 Laptop loan cabinets can be found across all our campus libraries.
-Find out more information on borrowing a laptop at our libraries on our LibAnswers webpage.
+Find out more information by reading Can I borrow a laptop? on our LibAnswers page.